Becoming a Solar Technician – Education, Certification, Career Outlook & Salary

 Step 3: Acquire an advanced degree or certification (timeline varies)

 Because solar technology is increasingly sophisticated, so are requirements set in place by regulatory authorities.
-Technicians who have undergraduate degrees in solar technology, systems design, renewable energy, or alternative energy are helpful, will be in high demand.
+Technicians who have undergraduate degrees in solar technology, systems design, renewable energy, or alternative energy are helpful, and will be in high demand.
 Outside of a bachelor’s degree, students can also obtain other solar certifications from the following organizations.

 • Electronics Technicians Association – The ETA offers certifications across all sectors of electronics from basic electronics to biomedical sciences and renewable energy.
 ETA-certified professionals work at large organizations including Motorola, Google, ESPN, and the United States Armed Forces.
 The best certification for aspiring solar technicians is the Photovoltaic Installer – Level 1 (PVl1) certification, which can only be taken following hands-on training from an ETA-approved school.
 Students should have a foundational education about solar resources and principles, installation of solar technology, performance characteristics and troubleshooting methods, best safety practices, and economic impact.

-• North American Board of Certified Energy Practitioners – The NABCEP offers multiple resources including certification and an associate program for individuals interested in entering the solar field.
+• North American Board of Certified Energy Practitioners – The NABCEP offers multiple resources, including certification and an associate program for individuals interested in entering the solar field.
 The organization’s leading accreditation as it relates to solar technicians is the PV Installation Professional (PVIP) certification, which will help solar technicians validate their skills, experience, and training, and differentiate themselves from the competition when looking for positions.
 There are several other certifications available to technicians looking to specialize in PV technical sales, design, installation, and maintenance.
 The website also offers practice tests for the PVIP certification and the PV Associate Credential.

 • Roof Integrated Solar Energy – RISE specializes in rooftop and large-scale solar energy installation and takes an integrated approach to solar energy through best practices in construction.
 The organization offers three different Roof System Installer Certifications for those interested in expanding their rooftop solar knowledge and providing tangible evidence of their knowledge for employers and consumers.
 Students are expected to have a general understanding of different PV systems, the benefits and risks applicable to building owners, the integration of PV systems with a building’s electrical system, building codes, and post-installation considerations.